-It was determined at a meeting of the Board of Directors held in March 2016 that Director compensation will be provided exclusively in the form of stock options under the Company's 2015 Equity Incentive Plan.
-The Committee concluded that in order to conserve cash, align incentives and provide consistency with respect to Director compensation, it would be advisable and in the best interests of the Company to provide for a uniform, annual equity award to each non-employee Director.
-Currently, it is the Company's policy that each non-employee Director will be granted non-qualified stock options under the Company's 2015 Equity Incentive Plan to purchase 25,000 shares of the Company's common stock, which options will be granted annually on or about the date of the Company's annual shareholders meeting, be exercisable at a price equal to the closing price of the Company's common stock, as reported by NASDAQ, on the date of grant, and vest in two equal installments occurring six months and 12 months following the date of grant, subject to continued service as a Director.
+It was determined at a meeting of the Board of Directors held in April 2020 that Director compensation will be provided in the form of (i) an annual retainer, (ii) additional fees for serving on committees of the Board and (iii) stock options under the Company's 2015 Equity Incentive Plan.
+Currently, it is the Company's policy that each non-employee Director will receive an annual retainer in the amount of \$40,000 for service as a member of the Board, and additional annual fees in the amount of \$10,000 for service as a member of the Audit Committee (and \$20,000 for service as the Chair of such committee), plus \$5,000 for service as a member of the Nominating and Corporate Governance Committee (and \$10,000 for service as the Chair of such committee).
+In addition, each non-employee Director will be granted non-qualified stock options under the Company's 2015 Equity Incentive Plan to purchase 25,000 shares of the Company's common stock, which options will be granted annually on or about the date of the Company's annual shareholders meeting, be exercisable at a price equal to the closing price of the Company's common stock, as reported by NASDAQ, on the date of grant, and vest in two equal installments occurring six months and 12 months following the date of grant, subject to continued service as a Director.